 Always Right Around The Corner!

-As you are preparing your return or having a CPA prepare your return, do not forget to take advantage of the Education Tax Credits available which can help offset the cost of your student’s education).
+Taxes, we have to admit, are not fun but necessary.
+As you are preparing your return or having a CPA prepare your return, do not forget to take advantage of the Education Tax Credits available which can help offset the cost of your student’s education.

 Two Credits Available